 You are standing up to your knees in the slime of a waterlogged trench.
 It is Christmas Eve 1914, and you are on the Western Front.
 Stooped over, you splash through mud towards the firing step and take over the watch.
 Having exchanged some quiet pleasantries, your bleary-eyed colleague shuffles off towards his dug out.
-You wonder to yourself: 'Do I look equally haggard?'
-And yet despite the horrors and the hardships of the past few months, your morale is high; 1915 will surely be the year in which victory is achieved.
+YBut despite the horrors and the hardships of the past few months, your morale is high; 1915 will surely be the year in which victory is achieved.
 You stomp your feet in a vain attempt to keep warm and then, much to your surprise, some jovial voices start calling out messages of goodwill from the enemy trenches in broken English, eliciting a couple of sarcastic responses from nearby.
 The Germans eventually break into carols and songs, followed by requests not to fire.
 Very soon the unthinkable happens: you see the blurred shapes of soldiers starting to gather in no-man's land laughing, joking and sharing gifts.
 Many have exchanged cigarettes, the lit ends glowing in the inky light.
 Plucking up your courage, you haul yourself over the parapet and walk towards the foe...

 When enemies meet

 *It is worth noting here that the professional British Expeditionary Force was too small at this stage to be considered a major protagonist.
-However, it gave the Germans several bloody noses during the first months of fighting
+However, it gave a good account of itself in the first months of fighting.

 Along the British section of the Western Front, the enemy was sometimes no more than 70, 50 or even 30 yards away.
 Both sides could easily hurl greetings or insults to one another and, importantly, sometimes come to impromptu agreements not to fire.
 Incidents of temporary truces and even outright fraternisation were more common at this stage than many people today might realise.
 As Christmas approached the festive mood started to develop with the arrival of parcels from home.
 On top of this came gifts care of the state; Tommy received plum puddings and ‘Princess Mary’ boxes, a metal case engraved with an outline of George V's daughter and filled with chocolates and butterscotch, cigarettes and tobacco, and a picture card of Princess Mary.
 There was also a facsimile of George V's greeting to the troops.
 'May God protect you and bring you safe home,' he wrote.